 Privacy is one of the biggest concerns that most people have when using the internet.
 You want what you see online to be private, what you do online to be private, and even what you send to be private.
 Of course, there are some things you can do to protect yourself.

-Unfortunately, with privacy being tough to come by in 2020, reinforcing your security is not always easy.
+Unfortunately, with privacy being tough to come by this year, reinforcing your security is not always easy.
 For example, few people know how to protect sensitive work emails that contain important information.

 Thankfully, there are several email services out there that focus on keeping your information away from prying eyes.
 This article will break down those services and explain what they do to keep you safe.

 ProtonMail is one of the best email services when it comes to inherent protection.
 You can sign up anonymously, all messages are encrypted, and the service doesn’t log any IP addresses.

-Also, the ProtonMail’s servers sit in Switzerland, so the U.S. government can’t shut them down or force them to give up information.
+Also, ProtonMail’s servers sit in Switzerland, so the U.S. government can’t shut them down or force them to give up information.
 It’s completely free to set up an account and costs nothing to use the service (with no ads for you either).